spread-ai/docs-appsmith-fork/docs/reference/widgets/custom.md

 You can execute custom events that you created in the property pane of the custom widget by calling this function with the name of the event.
 You can also pass some optional data by including a second argument.

-_Example_: Let's say you have buttons in your custom component, upon clicked, you want to trigger `onClick` event along the itemId
+ Let's say you have buttons in your custom component, upon clicked, you want to trigger `onClick` event along the itemId

 ```js
 function onClick() {